ForestBioFacts

 Innovative companies

-The forest bioeconomy offers a number of attractive jobs in the fields of forestry, biomaterial and equipment manufacturing, technological development, chemistry, automation, consulting and research.
+The forest bioeconomy offers a number of attractive jobs in the fields of forestry, biomaterial and equipment manufacturing, technological development, chemistry, automation, business, consulting and research.
 Take a look at these companies!

-Start-Up Innovation Trend Accomplishments
+Start up Innovation Trend

-Infinited Fiber Company Technology to produce fibres from recycled fibres and cellulose Sustainable and cost-effective fashion Production plant of 25,000 t/a in 2020-2021
+Infinited Fiber Company Technology to produce fibres from recycled fibres and cellulose Sustainable and cost-effective fashion

-Jospak Recyclable cardboard tray Sustainable food industry Third production line to commence in the spring 2020
+Jospak Recyclable cardboard tray Sustainable food industry

-Lumir Wood-based products for acoustics Better acoustics using wood fibres Winner of the growth path competition for the bioeconomy and the circular economy
+Lumir Wood-based products for acoustics Better acoustics using wood fibres

-Repolar Pharmaceuticals Resin based health care products Resin-based products for human and animal care International business growth
+Repolar Pharmaceuticals Resin based health care products Resin-based products for human and animal care

 Many attractive companies can also be found from the third sector: